Two counties have successfully eradicated genetically modified organisms from their cities

 Portland, Oregon, residents, for instance voted emphatically to ban GMOs.

-“It’s a great day for the people of Oregon who care about sustainability and healthy ecosystems,” added the group GMO Free Oregon on its Facebook page.
+“We fought the most powerful and influential chemical companies in the world and we won,” local farmer and anti-GMO advocate Elise Higley told the Oregonian.“It’s a great day for the people of Oregon who care about sustainability and healthy ecosystems,” added the group GMO Free Oregon on its Facebook page.

 Voters helped these measures to ban GMOs go through, but so did contributors that raised $375,000 to help defeat biotech.
 The leading out-of-state contributor was Dr. Bronner’s Magic Soaps, which spent $40,000 to help support the ban.
 Meanwhile, three major agribusiness firms – Monsanto, Syngenta and DuPont Pioneer – contributed almost half a million on their own.